Gheorghe133/Gheorghe133/README.md

 ## About Me

-- 🌱 Currently learning Angular, Node.js, Java and Postgres to enhance my development skills.
-- 💡 I have a keen interest in data analysis, and building cross-platform applications.
+I am a software engineer who has worked extensively in developing applications and web services.
+I have a keen interest in exploring various domains, including data analysis, as well as architectural paradigms like microservices and serverless architectures.

 ## Languages and Tools

-- 🔧 HTML, CSS, SCSS, JavaScript, TypeScript
-- ⚙️ Front-end: Angular
+- Front-end: Angular, ReactJS, Bulma, BootsTrap
-- 🛠 Back-end: Node.js
+- Back-end: ExpressJS, Spring
-- 🐘 Databases: PostgreSQL
+- Databases: PostgreSQL
-- 🧰 Version Control: Git
+- Cloud: FireBase Services

 ## How to Find Me